jamespetran/rust-bench/README.md

 ## Benchmark ##

-For now there are 83 questions.
-Some of the problems ask for concrete results, and it would be easy to write some tests to see if the code is correct (besides just compiling).
-Others are high level descriptions and it would be hard to evaluate how good the model did, so compiling provides an easy to check metric.
+Currently, there are 83 questions.
+Some problems ask for concrete results, making it easy to write tests to verify if the code is correct (beyond simply compiling).
+Others are high-level descriptions, making it harder to evaluate the quality of the model's solution.
+In such cases, successful compilation provides an easy-to-check metric.

-All models are evaluated zero shot, and if the code fails to compile, they are given the error message to try to correct the code.
-I have separated the problems into "easy" and "hard" depending on how often they were solved correctly.
-They are 40 hard problems, and 43 easy ones.
+All models are evaluated in a zero-shot manner.
+If the code fails to compile, the error message is provided to allow the model to attempt a correction.
+I have categorized the problems into "easy" and "hard" based on how often they were solved correctly.
+There are 40 hard problems and 43 easy ones.

 The easiest problem is: